 Start with a crown pull to help create space in the structure and thus the energy in the head.
 Remember, all energy patterns need space to be able to move.
 You can watch me doing the crown pull in this video.

 Hormone imbalances and hormone headaches tend to be the symptom of a deeply embedded energy habit, and as such, it will take a while to re-pattern that habit into one of balance and health.
-So commit to working with your NL points at least once a day.
-The reward of not living in that hormone fog will be worth it.

 To find out more about easy and powerful ways to balance hormones, you can sign up for my online class 'Happy Hormones - Welcoming Ease and Balance into your Monthly Cycle'